justinaray/tech-notes/web/elm-basics.md

 * Code is organized in modules.
 * The Module name must match it's file name.
 * Modules are usually centered around a Type and its functions/utilities.
+* Use exposing to limit items exported by the module
+    * Ex: `module MyType exposing (MyType, decoder, encode)`
 * Modules can be imported to be used by other modules.
 * Sub modules are possible by nesting a module in a directory.
     * Ex: Parser.Utils should be in Parser/Utils.elm